If acetylcholinesterase became mutated and nonfunctional, which o... | Study Prep in Pearson+

 Multiple Choice

-If acetylcholinesterase became mutated and nonfunctional, which of the following would most likely occur?
+If acetylcholinesterase became mutated and nonfunctional, which of the following would most likely occur in the synaptic cleft?

 A